Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Using the Invoice Builder

-Beneath each section title, you'll find a Current Due and when applicable, an Unbilled amount preview that will update as you complete each section.
+Beneath each section title, you’ll see a Current Due amount and, when applicable, an Unbilled amount.
+These values update in real time as you complete each section.

-Within Fixed Fee and Hourly Fee Services, we've also included several columns for reference.
+Within the Fixed Fee and Hourly Fee Services, there are also several reference columns:

 Phase - all the phases that make up the project within the Project Budget.

-Status - the status of each specific phase, which can be edited within the Phase Details in the Project.
+Status - the status of each specific phase.

-End Date - the end date of each phase, which can be edited within the Project Budget.
+End Date - the end date of each phase.

 Planned/Max Cap - the budget or max cap for each Phase depending on if you are on the Fixed Fee Services (Planned) or Hourly Services (Max Cap) tab.